-As you drive around the city – we would call it a hill station – what will strike you is the evident planning that has gone into construction of the parks and gardens.
-“After the Russians left, the local government with aide from the centre decided to turn this into a tourist destination and concentrated efforts were made to plan a visually appealing city to increase the tourist footfall,” explained our driver who has made innumerable trips to Gabala in winter.
+As you drive around the city – we would call it a hill station – what will strike you is the evident planning that has gone into the construction of the parks and gardens.
+“After the Russians left, the local government, with aide from the centre, decided to turn this into a tourist destination and concentrated efforts were made to plan a visually appealing city to increase the tourist footfall,” explained our driver who has made innumerable trips to Gabala in winter.

 Up on the hills